garritfra/garrit.xyz/content/posts/2022-12-05-contributing-to-open-source-knowledge.md

 [MagicEarth](https://www.magicearth.com/), which perfectly fills the void.
 OpenStreetMap has been 95% accurate for us.
-Those last 5% are mostly less famous hiking trails and attractions that could easily be filled in by people like you and I, which served as the inspiration for this blog-post.

-Here are 6 ways to contribute open source knowledge right now:
+Those last 5% are mostly less famous hiking trails and attractions that could easily be filled in by people like you and me.
+This inspired me to write this blog post, where I share six ways that you can contribute to open source knowledge right now.

 ## OpenStreetMap